Skip to main content

 Most Active Areas

-Room 4 (often identified by past guests as the “haunted room”) is considered ground zero for the lady’s activity – it’s often requested by paranormal-inclined visitors.
-The first-floor corridor connecting the guest rooms is the soldier’s domain; particularly the stretch by the antique grandfather clock, where people frequently feel they’ve walked through an inexplicable cold patch.
-The main staircase from the lobby to the first floor is another hotspot – both apparitions have been sighted on these stairs, and it’s where the phantom footsteps are loudest.
-In the pub/restaurant on the ground floor, there’s a small side room with a fireplace (said to be part of the oldest section of the inn) which sometimes gives people the odd feeling they’re being watched – possibly by our soldier from a corner as he surveys the building.
-Outside the inn, the courtyard and adjacent street are generally quiet for ghost activity, except historically one account of a ghostly horse (though that’s a one-off story).
-Within the building, sticking to the upper floor and staircase, one significantly increases the chances of experiencing the Cross Keys’ supernatural residents.
+Room 6 is consistently reported as the most haunted room in the building, with both the Civil War soldier and Elizabeth Tollermarche manifesting here.
+Room 4 (often identified by past guests as another "haunted room") is also considered ground zero for the lady's activity and is frequently requested by paranormal-inclined visitors.
+The first-floor corridor connecting the guest rooms is the soldier's primary domain; particularly the stretch by the antique grandfather clock, where people frequently feel they've walked through an inexplicable cold patch.
+The main staircase from the lobby to the first floor is another major hotspot – both apparitions have been sighted on these stairs, and it's where the phantom footsteps are loudest.
+Dead-end passages within the building are particularly significant for the Christmas Eve apparition, where the soldier is said to run and vanish annually.
+In the pub/restaurant on the ground floor, there's a small side room with a fireplace (said to be part of the oldest section of the inn) which sometimes gives people the odd feeling they're being watched – possibly by the soldier from a corner as he surveys the building.
+Outside the inn, the courtyard and adjacent street are generally quiet for ghost activity, except historically one account of a ghostly horse.
+Within the building, the upper floors, staircase, and specifically Rooms 4 and 6 offer the greatest chances of experiencing the Cross Keys' supernatural residents.

 Witness Accounts